intel/ros2_openvino_toolkit/README.md

 <details>
 <summary>Pipeline</summary>

-**Pipeline** fulfills the whole data handling process: initiliazing Input Component for image data gathering and formating; building up the structured inference network and passing the formatted data through the inference network; transfering the inference results and handling output, etc.
+**Pipeline** fulfills the whole data handling process: initializing Input Component for image data gathering and formatting; building up the structured inference network and passing the formatted data through the inference network; transfering the inference results and handling output, etc.
 </details>
 </p>